ADM1SH/Serelude/README.md

 # Serelude - Interactive Anniversary Animation
+A quiet song between blossoms.
+Each petal a note, each line of code a heartbeat.
+What began as a prelude now blooms softly in light a serenade that lingers, looping endlessly, for love that grows in silence and glows in rhythm.

 This project is a two-month anniversary web animation themed around the Lily of the Valley flower.
 It is a static site built with HTML, CSS, and JavaScript, designed to be hosted on GitHub Pages.
 All visuals are procedurally drawn and animated using the HTML Canvas API.